gfredericks/cljs-numbers/README.md

 ## Usage

 The `cljs-numbers.core` namespace gives its own versions of most of the core math functions.
-So if you want to use them nakedly, youll have to have a rather elaborate `ns` declaration to exclude the `clojure.core` versions.
+So if you want to use them nakedly, you'll have to have a rather elaborate `ns` declaration to exclude the `clojure.core` versions.